 A SLIGHT CHILL IN THE AIR MEANS IT IS TIME TO ECO-FRIENDLY YOUR WINTER

-So Winter has arrived and we are starting to feel the chills.
+So it looks like Winter has arrived a little early and we are starting to feel the chills.
 Are you all set for it?
-I actually love the change in seasons.
+I actually love the change in seasons, but that doesn't mean I like the cold.
 I know some people will think I am daft, but there something great about the change.
 Maybe it is the Irish person in me!
 Although it is a lot colder, there is a freshness in the air and the world seems to be a lot quieter or even still.

 This doesn’t mean we neglect our eco lifestyle.
 In fact, with each season we learn new tricks to become eco-friendlier, which has meant in time we don’t even notice these changes.
 Over the years especially when we have moved house, I have included some eco habits along the way to ensure we avoid waste and overuse of energy.
 You might like to have a look at what we do and add one or two of these changes to your life.

 Set your programmable thermostat – We all like to be warm, but heating a house or rooms when no one is in them is very wasteful.
 Set the timer on your thermostat to come on a half an hour before you wake up or when you come home from work.
 Only have the heating come on when it is needed.
 Also, switch off heating in rooms and close off those rooms that are rarely in use.